natewillis/oma-orbit/omaorbit/README.md

 The multisite system uses Django's sites framework with custom middleware to dynamically serve different templates and content based on the domain:

 1. **DynamicSiteMiddleware**: Sets the current site ID based on the request's domain.
-2. **site_config.py**: Contains configuration for each site, including template directories and site-specific settings.
+2. **django sites framework and site_config module**: Contains configuration for each site, including template directories and site-specific settings.
 3. **context_processors.py**: Makes site-specific data available to all templates.
 4. **views.py**: Renders different templates based on the current site.